paul-schaaf/blog/blog/_posts/2021-01-14-programming-on-solana-an-introduction.md

 ::: theory-recap
 - when a program calls `invoke_signed`, the runtime uses the given seeds and the program id of the calling program to recreate the PDA and if it matches one of the given accounts inside `invoke_signed`'s arguments, that account's `signed` property will be set to true
-- If an account has no balance left, it will be purged from memory by the runtime after the instruction (you can see this when going navigating to an account that has been closed in the explorer)
+- If an account has no balance left, it will be purged from memory by the runtime after the transaction (you can see this when going navigating to an account that has been closed in the explorer)
+- "closing" instructions must set the data field properly, even if the intent is to have the account be purged from memory after the transaction
 :::

 ### Trying out the program, understanding Bob's transaction in practice